MicrosoftDocs/customer-insights/topics/preview/concepts-terminology.md

 ## Signal

 Data sent to Product Insights from an outside source, such as a website, mobile app, or IoT device.
-Signals provide a continuous flow of data that can be analyzed for real-time insights into how customers use and experience your product.
+Signals provide a continuous flow of data to get real-time insights how customers use and experience your product.